 Dan Desdunes was The Man.
 For more than 20 years, he was the leader of Omaha’s powerhouse music scene.
 He also launched several musicians’ careers, volunteered around the community, and was well-thought of throughout his life.
 But even before he got to Omaha, Desdunes made waves ripple in Louisiana.
+This a biography of North Omaha’s Dan Desdunes.

 Early On In NOLA